 Benefits of Statutory Compliance in HR for Employees

 When a company executes statutory compliance in HR, its employees get better treatment and sufficient benefits.
 The following are the benefits of statutory compliance in HR for employees:

 1. The Payment of Bonus Act, 1965

 Employers provide bonuses to their employees under the Payment of Bonus Act.
-Mostly the establishments and factories with 20 or more employees provide the bonus which gets calculated based on the profits of the establishment and the employee’s salary.
-If an employee completes 30 working days and draws ₹21,000 or less per month, he/she is eligible for the bonus payment in the on-going financial year.
+Mostly establishments and factories with 20 or more employees provide a bonus calculated based on the profits of the establishment and the employee’s salary.
+Also, if an employee completes 30 working days and draws ₹21,000 or less per month, he/she is eligible for the bonus payment in the ongoing financial year.
 The minimum rate of paying a bonus is 8.33% while the maximum rate is 20%.
 If any employee gets caught in any misconduct or fraud, he/she can get disqualified from bonus payments.

 2. PF (Provident Funds)

 Both Provident Funds and HR compliance are significant parts of each other.
-Provident Fund consists of the money saved throughout the working years of an employee.
-Provision of the Provident Fund ensures income when the employee retires from his job.
-If the employee, unfortunately, meets early death, the PF gets passed on to his/her family.
+Provident Fund consists of the money saved throughout an employee’s working years.
+Provision of the Provident Fund ensures income when the employee retires.
+Unfortunately, if an employee meets early death, the PF gets passed on to his/her family.